MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/security/how-to-grant-data-plane-role-based-access.md

 Diagram of the sequence of the deployment guide including these locations, in order: Overview, Concepts, Prepare, Role-based access control, Network, and Reference.
 The 'Role-based access control' location is currently highlighted.
 :::image-end:::

 This article walks through the steps to grant an identity access to manage data in an Azure Cosmos DB for NoSQL account.

+> [!IMPORTANT]
-The steps in this article only cover data plane access to perform operations on individual items and run queries.
+> The steps in this article only cover data plane access to perform operations on individual items and run queries.
+To learn how to manage roles, definitions, and assignments for the control plane, see [grant control plane role-based access](how-to-grant-control-plane-role-based-access.md).

 ## Prerequisites